dliu18/negative-sampling/README.md

 ### Model training

 * Non-weigthed versions: for each dataset, execute the corresponding script in `scripts/eval`.
-* weighted versions (see Sec.
+* Weighted versions (see Sec.
 3.2.1 in the paper for details): in `scripts/eval/eval.sh` uncomment "weighted vanilla" and "weighted augmentation".
 Comment out "vanilla", "no negative", and "non-weighted augmentation".
 For each dataset-script in `scripts/eval`, make sure to update the file suffix e.g. kdd-25-2-weighted.
 Re-execute each script
 * SBM experiment: execute `./scripts/sbm-extended.sh sbm`.

 Process the final training runs with: